-Praised by _Opera News_ as “the kind of performer who makes it all look easy,” Heather Buck is best described by opera critic David Shengold as “a lithe and impactful actress with an uncommonly beautiful soprano for the high-lying and testing repertory she serves.”
-In the 2017-18 season, Ms. Buck returns to New York City Opera for a reprisal of the title role in Argento’s monodrama Miss Havisham’s Wedding Night, and Alma Beers in Wouronin’s _Brokeback Mountain,_ a role she first created with Teatro Real Madrid.
-She returns to Odyssey Opera as Joan of Arc in Dello Joio’s The Trial at Rouen, retuns to Virginia Opera as Tytania in A Midsummer’s Night Dream, and will sing Merteuil in Luca Francesconi’s _Quartett_ with West Edge Opera in the summer of 2018.
+In the 2018-19 season, Ms. Buck sang Susanna in Laura Elise Schwendinger’s Artemisia at the Time’s Arrow Festival of Trinity Church Wall Street, a reprise of the title role of Charles Wuorinen’s Haroun and the Sea of Stories with Boston Modern Orchestra Project, and Four Songs on Poems by Seamus Heaney with Orchestra of the League of Composers.
+Her 2017-18 season included returns to New York City Opera to reprise the title role in Argento’s monodrama Miss Havisham’s Wedding Night, and Alma Beers in Wuorinen’s Brokeback Mountain, a role she first created with Teatro Real Madrid; to Odyssey Opera as Joan of Arc in Dello Joio’s The Trial at Rouen; and to Virginia Opera as Tytania in A Midsummer’s Night Dream.
+She sang as Merteuil in Luca Francesconi’s Quartett with West Edge Opera in the summer of 2018.

-In the 2016-17 season, Ms. Buck made her LoftOpera debut in a staged production of Pergolesi’s Stabat Mater, and created the role of Ku in Paola Prestini’s _Gilgamesh_ with Beth Morrison Projects, and Persephone in Wachner’s _Rev.
-23_ at Prototype Festival.
-Ms. Buck sang as soloist in Philip Glass’ Symphony No. 5, with both the Washington Chorus at the Kennedy Center and Trinity Church Wall Street, and she joined Opera America’s New Works Forum at New York’s Town Hall.
-Ms. Buck recently sang in Crumb’s _Ancient Voices of Children_ and the American premiere of Lachenmann’s _The Little Match Girl_ at Spoleto Festival USA, and she reprised the Maid in Adès’ _Powder Her Face_ with Teatro Arriaga Antzokia, Bilbao.
-She first performed the Maid for its American stage permiere with Aspen Opera Theater, and reprised the role with Brooklyn Philharmonic, Almeida Theatre (London), Aldeburgh Festival, Boston Modern Opera Projects, Opéra-Théâtre de Metz, and additionally filmed it for the BBC.
+Ms. Buck recently made her LoftOpera debut in a staged production of Pergolesi’s Stabat Mater, and created the role of Ku in Paola Prestini’s Gilgamesh with Beth Morrison Projects, and Persephone in Wachner’s Rev. 23 at the Prototype Festival.
+Other recent engagements include Philip Glass’ Symphony No. 5, with both the Washington Chorus at the Kennedy Center and Trinity Church Wall Street; Crumb’s Ancient Voices of Children and the American premiere of Lachenmann’s The Little Match Girl at Spoleto Festival USA; and a reprise of the Maid in Adès’ Powder Her Face with Teatro Arriaga Antzokia, Bilbao, a role she originally sang in the work’s U.S. premiere and filmed for the BBC.